whynotdakshh/ZyroN-Privacy-Policy/README.md

 We retain data only as long as necessary.

 ### You may request data deletion by:
-- Removing Sangam from your server, OR
+- Removing Sargam from your server, OR
 - Contacting the developer directly

 Data will be deleted within a reasonable timeframe.